Bbouley/pg-basics/README.md

 ### Exercises

 1. Create a query to add a new entry to city to your database
-2. Create a query to get all of the entries from your database, console.log the results
+2. Create a query to get all of the entries from your cities table, console.log the results
 3. Create a query to just find one of your entries by id
 4. Create a query to update one of your cities with new information
 5. Create a query to delete one of your cities